amplience/amplience-bigcommerce-catalyst/docs/amplience/getting-started.md

 ### Production URL

-You can find adeployed version of this project here: https://amplience-bigcommerce-catalyst-amplience.vercel.app
+You can find a deployed version of this project here: https://amplience-bigcommerce-catalyst-amplience.vercel.app

 You can use it for your Production visualisations and to test the integrated demonstration (images, content, blog posts, visualisation, preview, etc.).